 - Organic Product Regulations (OPR):

-- These are the regulations referred to throughout the COO Operating Manual.
-Refer to section 2 References for a full citation
+- These are the regulations referred to throughout the COR Operating Manual.

 - Verification Officer (VO):

 - Person assigned by the Certification Body to conduct inspections and having the requisite qualifications and experience to conduct inspections for the purposes of the regulations.